PhysicsX/QTonRaspberryPi/README.md

 Codename:	jammy

 ```
-But I tested also with ubuntu 20
+But I tested it with Ubuntu 20.04 as well:

 ```bash
 ulas@ulas:~/QTonRaspberryPi/$ lsb_release -a
 No LSB modules are available.